 Women are most interested in cannabinoid beauty products they can use to improve the overall health and youthfulness of their skin.
 They also find themselves in need of certain specialized products like hand creams, lip balms, and even more conventional types of hemp products.
 Let’s take a look at the five most popular cannabinoid beauty product types The Benchmarking Company identified in its 2018 report:

 Body lotion and other all-body skincare products are the most popular types of cannabinoid beauty products available.
-Women who use these products generally believe that they improve or preserve the youthfulness of the skin on their arms, neck, thighs, or posterior, and they commonly apply cannabinoid skin creams as general body lotions.
+Women using these products often believe they maintain skin youthfulness on arms, neck, thighs, or posterior, frequently applying them as body lotions.

 Cannabinoid-infused creams designed to be applied only to your hands are also quite popular.
 Researchers have looked into the potential ability of cannabinoids to improve hydration³, which is a common reason women apply creams to their hands.

-Hydration is also the main purpose of lip balms, and it’s convenient that cannabinoid-rich hemp extracts are oil-based just like lip balm bases.
+Hydration is the primary purpose of lip balms, and cannabinoid-rich hemp extracts complement oil-based lip balm formulations perfectly.
 Women generally use cannabinoid-infused lip balms to improve their lip hydration or prevent aging oxidative stress.

 According to the TBC report, women commonly buy bath products that have been infused with cannabinoids.
 CBD bath bombs are one popular example, and there are also CBD bath salts and CBD bubble bath products to choose from.